 The Machinist (2004)

 Seeing Christian Bale looking like a freaky skeleton is trippy enough, but this film also gives you an insight into the problems that might arise with too many sleepless nights.
 Our main character, a machinist in some factory, suffers from intolerable insomnia that causes him to dramatically lose weight and slowly slip out of reality.
 It’s a story about a schizophrenic and paranoid man trying to find out who is after him and why.
-I guess that after not sleeping for a year this is a somewhat logical turn of events, so if you allow yourself to be drawn into his world a truly trippy experience awaits you.
+I guess that after not sleeping for a year this is a somewhat logical turn of events, so if you allow yourself to be drawn into his world, a truly trippy experience awaits you.

 John Dies at the End (2012)

 Yes, a cartoon.
 Yes, a Disney cartoon.
 Yes, it was made before WW2 even ended.
 So?
 What’s the problem?
 Everyone who ever saw any of these older Disney movies knows that they are very trippy movies, especially if you watch them as an adult.
 When you are a kid you already have a wild imagination, so you don’t notice this.
-Dumbo, for example, could also be on this list, but Fantasia is special because it is a first cartoon or animated movie ever with classical music incorporated as a big part of it.
+Dumbo, for example, could also be on this list, but Fantasia is special because it is the first cartoon or animated movie ever with classical music incorporated as a big part of it.
 That is really the important thing here since there is no plot, no dialog, just a series of stories, some of them pretty surreal, accompanied by the works of classical Western composers performed by Philadelphia Orchestra.
 A truly timeless gem.

-Primer is debut movie directed by Shane Carruth (his second film Upstream Color could have easily found a place on this list) - and what a debut it was.
-If there ever was to be a definition of trippy movies in a dictionary a picture of Primer would have to be there.
+Primer is the debut movie by director Shane Carruth (his second film Upstream Color could have easily found a place on this list) – and what a debut it was.
+If there ever was to be a definition of trippy movies in a dictionary, a picture of Primer would have to be there.
 Primer tells us a story of four engineers who, accidently, discover a time machine.
 Now the real fun begins.
 Series of mind-bending, unexpected events occur and our protagonists gradually begin to realize just how dangerous time-travel is.
 Let’s just say that one of the consequences of their adventures is the creation of their doubles.
 That’s just an example of many side-effects they encounter, but the rest is up to you to discover.
 And don’t be disappointed if you don’t get everything the first time since many had to re-watch this flick to fully understand it.